 Howard Krugel is the Vice President of Client Services for Dietz Sports & Entertainment.
 Krugel works with clients to evaluate sponsorship agreements and helps them to integrate sports marketing programs into their overall advertising budget.
 Prior to joining Dietz Sports & Entertainment, Krugel worked for Midnite Oil Creative, Little Caesars, the Detroit Tigers, the Detroit Red Wings, and PASS Sports.
 Krugel holds a Bachelor of Arts degree from the University of Michigan (1991).

-Elle Robinson currently serves as a Manager for Dietz Sports & Entertainment.
-Robinson is responsible for planning, executing and maintaining client relationships for the Sponsorship Activation & Photo Services, Event & Hospitality Management as well as the Athlete, Coach & Celebrity Endorsement division of the firm.
-Prior to joining Dietz Sports & Entertainment, Robinson interned at Front Row Marketing Services.
-Robinson graduated from the University of Michigan in 2013 with a Bachelor of Arts degree in Communication Studies and a minor in Creative Writing.
+Ashley DeJonge currently serves as a Manager for Dietz Sports & Entertainment.
+She is responsible for Sponsorship Activation, Event & Hospitality Management, as well as Athlete, Coach, & Celebrity Endorsement divisions of the firm.
+Before joining Dietz Sports & Entertainment, DeJonge worked as a student manager for the University of Notre Dame football team for 4 years.
+DeJonge graduated from Saint Mary’s College in Notre Dame, Indiana with a Bachelor degree in Business Administration and a concentration in Marketing.

 Brad Beauregard currently serves as an Event Coordinator for Dietz Sports & Entertainment.
 Beauregard is responsible for assisting in planning, executing, and maintaining sponsorship activation.
 Before joining Dietz Sports & Entertainment Beauregard served as Director of Operation for Metaball fitness systems, worked for the Grand Rapids Griffins as a Game Night Intern and was a Student Equipment Manager for the Western Michigan football team for 5 years.Beauregard graduated from Western Michigan University in 2013 with a Bachelors degree in Sales and Business Marketing and then received his Masters degree in Sports Management from Western Michigan in 2015.